mkvenkit/humble_ice/README.md

 The schematic for the board can be found [here][1].

+## Getting Started

+Please read the [Getting Started with Humble iCE][2] guide to get started with your board.

 ## Architecture

 The RP2040 serves as the bitstream uploader and communication bridge for iCE40.